War in Narnia: World War I’s Effect on C. S. Lewis

 About BrianI am a history professor and author living with my family in the Virginia Mountains.
 It's hard to improve on a life like this!

-Posted on 05/05/2011, in Authors, Books, Brian Melton, C. S. Lewis, Christianity, Faerie, Fairytales, Fantasy, History, Lantern Hollow Press Authors, Literary Criticism, Myth, Narnia, Our Plot to Take over the World, Universes and tagged C. S. Lewis, C. S. Lewis in World War I, Narnia, psychological trauma, PTSD, Vietnam, World War I. Bookmark the permalink.
-8 Comments.
+Posted on May 5, 2011, in Authors, Books, Brian Melton, C. S. Lewis, Christianity, Faerie, Fairytales, Fantasy, History, Lantern Hollow Press Authors, Literary Criticism, Myth, Narnia, Universes and tagged C. S. Lewis, C. S. Lewis in World War I, Narnia, psychological trauma, PTSD, Vietnam, World War I. Bookmark the permalink.
+10 Comments.